 Today I’m sharing things to do in the Mohican area that include nature programs, year-round festivals and a shrine honoring those who died in battle.”

-It’s hard to believe that summer is over and winter will soon be here.
-Now is the time to begin planning your next getaway and the Camp & Canoe Capital of Ohio is ready to welcome you whether you have a few days mid-week, are planning a weekend getaway or are looking for a full-blown vacation.
+That’s why now is a great time to begin planning an Ohio getaway and the Camp & Canoe Capital of Ohio is ready to welcome you whether you have a few days mid-week, are planning a weekend getaway, or are looking for a full-blown vacation.

 I have a few free ideas to help you plan your getaway.

 5 Free Things to do in the Mohican Area

 Enjoy the trails at the Mohican State Park and Mohican-Memorial State Forest.